MaidScientistIzutsumiMarin/tumblrbot/README.md

 **Known Issues:**

 - Fine-tuning can fail after the validation phase due to the training data not passing [OpenAI] moderation checks.
 There are a few workarounds for this that can also be tried together:
   - You can retry with the same training data.
-This has reportedly worked before.
+This works inconsistently with our dataset.
   - You can submit the training data to the [OpenAI] moderation API.
 This has worked consistently for our dataset, but others have reported it not being thorough enough.
   - You can use regular expressions to filter out training data.
 This is more of a brute-force solution, but it can work if the other solutions do not.
   - You can try limiting your dataset by configuring fewer blogs to download from or limiting the number of posts taken from each one.